dwarvesf/WeAreHiring/life/thanh-pham.md

 ---
 tags:
-- lifeatdwarves
+- life-at-dwarves
 - software
 - career
+title: "Meet Thanh Pham: Ensuring a healthy environment for everyone to thrive"
-title: Life At Dwarves With Thanh Pham
+short_title: Thanh Pham
 date: 2022-02-14
 description: Been with us for nearly 5 years, Thanh has been taking care of the juniors and ensuring their progress goes alongside the company’s direction.
 He is also the co-host of Dwarves Radio Talk - our weekly tech training every Monday.
 authors:
 - duy
 ---

-Been with us for nearly 5 years, Thanh has been taking care of the juniors and ensuring their progress goes alongside the company’s direction.
+Been with us for nearly 5 years, [@thanh](https://memo.d.foundation/contributor/thanh) has been taking care of the juniors and ensuring their progress goes alongside the company’s direction.
 He is also the co-host of Dwarves Radio Talk - our weekly tech training every Monday.

 >
 > "My job is to ensure a healthy environment for everyone to thrive.
 Young member needs guidance and advice to orient their path, while seniors need goals to pursue.